Midrash Shabbat: “Arguing with God: Like talking to a Wall?”

-Saturday, April 12th, following Shabbat Services and a Kiddush Luncheon
+Saturday, November 8th, following Shabbat Services and a Kiddush Luncheon

 Shabbat services begin at 9:15 a.m. and are followed by a light Kiddush lunch enjoyed prior to the discussion.
 Child care will be available during Shabbat Services as well as the discussion.